jfperusse-bhvr/docker-reviewboard/README.md

 - Added installation of p4python
 - Added a logs folder in the reviewboard docker

+## Prerequisites

+- The following instructions have been tested on Ubuntu 14.04.
+- Docker was installed following the instructions found at https://docs.docker.com/engine/installation/linux/ubuntulinux/.

 ## Quickstart.
 Run dockerized reviewboard with all dockerized dependencies, and persistent data in a docker container.

     # Install postgres